VirtusLab/akka-serialization-helper/docs/GUIDE.md

 The Plugin is enabled by default in each project / module where `AkkaSerializationHelperPlugin` is enabled.
 If you want to disable this particular plugin (but want to keep on using other ASH compiler plugins) - add following setting inside `build.sbt` for chosen project / module:<br>
 `Compile / scalacOptions += "-P:dump-persistence-schema-plugin:--disable"`<br><br>
 - `--verbose`<br>
-Verbose mode enables verbose logs from the plugin.
+Verbose mode enables additional logs from the plugin.
 These logs contain detailed info about detected persistence schema.
 This mode is disabled by default.
 If you want to enable `verbose` mode, add following setting:<br>
 `Compile / scalacOptions += "-P:dump-persistence-schema-plugin:--verbose"`<br><br>

 Dump Persistence Schema Compiler Plugin prepares data for the `ashDumpPersistenceSchema` sbt task, which creates the final output for user.<br>

 ### ashDumpPersistenceSchema sbt task